snozbot/fungus/Docs/fungus_docs/install.md

-# Download {#download}
+# Install {#install}

-This page desribes how to download and install Unity and Fungus.
+This page explains how to download and install Unity and Fungus.

 # Video Tutorial